 One of the advantages of shooting in foggy conditions is that the fog will obscure the background and help objects in the foreground to stand out.

-Forests make the perfect place to shoot in fog, often resulting in wonderful gloomy and creepy images.
+Forest photography provides perfect opportunities to shoot in fog, often resulting in wonderful gloomy and creepy images.
 One thing to keep in mind is that light will be bad when it’s foggy, so be sure to hold your iPhone steady to avoid blurred images.

 7. Capture Silhouettes Of Trees